In the marque's centenary year, Aston Martin Works Managing Director

 I have to start with the oldest surviving car produced by the partnership formed by Lionel Martin and Robert Bamford.
 Unfortunately the very earliest cars are lost.
 I fear that the Aston Martin Heritage Trust, which looks after this car, might not be too keen on parting with it.
 It's great fun to drive and, although not particularly powerful, with an 11hp 1.5-litre engine, it did manage to lap Brooklands at more than 84mph.
 Now that would be fun!

 Aston Martin went through some tough times early on, but its future was cemented when AC (Bert) Bertelli became a director.
 He produced

-some fantastic cars and one of my favorites is the first International, whose sales just about saved the company from extinction.
-I'd rather like a two-seater sports model, which with a 1.5-liter engine and 56bhp is good for around 80mph.
+some fantastic cars and one of my favourites is the first International, whose sales just about saved the company from extinction.
+I'd rather like a two-seater sports model, which with a 1.5-litre engine and 56bhp is good for around 80mph.

 1930 – 1940

 The New International has a special place in Aston Martin history because it was the first car to carry the Aston Martin 'wings' badge that is so familiar now.
 The badge was designed by SCH 'Sammy' Davis, who broke records with Aston Martins at Brooklands in the 1920s and went on to become one of the Le Mans 'Bentley Boys'.
 The New International set a precedent for Aston Martin because many of its components were bought in from outside manufacturers, such as its Laycock gearbox.